projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

 I strongly believe that every project needs to have documentation on how to write code consistently.
-This section contains a possible style guide that Pub maintainers can adopt and improve on.
+This section contains a possible style guide that Pub maintainers can adapt and improve on.

-To help cleaning up some common code style violations, we need a code formatter like [Prettier][].
+To help clean up some common code style violations, we need a code formatter like [Prettier][].
 It will format the code when you trigger an action like saving a file or committing changes to a Git repo.
 See this [link][prettiereditor] to check if your editor has support for Prettier.